 Last month Bidsketch had the biggest increase in revenue it’s ever had.

-Before that, the biggest increase in revenue came when FreshBooks emailed a million people and mentioned Bidsketch as a new integration.
+Before that, the biggest increase in revenue came when FreshBooks emailed a million people and mentioned Bidsketch as a new integration for sales proposals.

 Last month’s increase in revenue was double that one.